shieldgenerator7/DnD-Stories/HeavenPiercingTree/Class_Blacksmith.md

 ### A Blacksmith’s Eyes

 Due to your ability to create, and your history of forging thousands of weapons, your eyes have adapted to spot imperfections in armor.
-As an action, you can point out the weakness of an enemy’s armor.
-By aiming for this weakness, a penalty is induced in accordance with the size of the defect (i.e. a +2 to AC for an easy-to-hit gap and a +6 for an extremely hard-to-hit weakness).
-The DM has the choice of sharing the penalty with the players.
-By successfully hitting this weak spot, a damage multiplier of 1.5 will occur.
-If you fail to hit this adjusted AC but still pass the original AC of the opponent, a multiplier of 0.5 will occur.
+As an action, you can point out the weaknesses of an enemy’s armor.
+Roll a 1d6.
+All weapon attacks that target that enemy have their crit range increased by that amount until end of combat.

-This feature cannot find weaknesses against opponents with natural armor.
+This feature cannot find weaknesses against unarmored opponents or opponents with natural armor.

 ### Blacksmithing Expertise

 At 2nd level, you begin to develop a greater understanding of the weapons and armor around you.
 By spending 6 hours carefully analyzing the blueprints and the item itself, you develop an understanding of the particular weapon, allowing you to wield the weapon with proficiency.
-By keeping the diagrams for yourself, due to your innate blacksmithing abilities, you can replicate the design of the weapon as long as you have the relevant materials.
+With the diagram within 10ft of view, you can use your innate blacksmithing abilities to replicate the design of the weapon as long as you have the relevant materials.

-By extension, you have proficiency in all items made by you.
+In addition, you have proficiency in all items made by you.

 ### Smith Mastery